Labral Tears – A Complete Breakdown of Treatment, Prevention & Causes

 What is a Labral Tear?

 The labral is a cartilage that sits over the hip bone uniting hip and femur together.
-This cartilage is responsible for assisting the hip in rotation movements, also helps in balance of the upper and lower body.
+This cartilage is responsible for assisting the hip in rotation movements, also helps in the balance of the upper and lower body.
 This region is commonly known as the “ball- and- socket joint”.
 The scientific term for the cartilage is labrum.
 Without labral cartilages, the repetitive friction of the bones would erode the area, making it harder for the bones to slide back and forth.
 The labral keeps the bones together helping the normal functioning of the joints.
 Sports that require repetitive hip twisting or cutting are more prone to suffer this kind of injury.
 Usually, soccer, hockey and even long distance running.

 These tears occur when the cartilage slit away from the socket, causing pain and discomfort all around the hip area.
-The repetitive friction of the labral with the bones tear the cartilage.
-In severe cases the cartilage slides away from its socket.
+The repetitive friction of the labral with the bones tears the cartilage.
+In severe cases, the cartilage slides away from its socket.

 This injury makes it difficult to run, jump or walk.
-These tears develops gradually.
+These tears develop gradually.
 It’s common for athletes to not notice the injury until later when the damage becomes more serious.
-Quite often the pain extends towards the knee, as the bone connecting the hip and legs ends in the knee (femour).
+Quite often the pain extends towards the knee, as the bone connecting the hip and legs ends in the knee (femur).

 What is the use of the Labral cartilage?